 Ship Inn – offers four rooms above a pub.
 Some rooms are available for single occupancy at a reduced rate.

-Bellevue Guesthouse – this property, opened in 2019, is 3-4 minutes’ walk from Holy Island village and offers two luxury studios with kitchenette and a ‘no-frills’ twin room.
+Belvue Guesthouse – this property, which opened in 2019, is a 3-4 minute walk from Holy Island village and offers two luxury studios with a kitchenette and a ‘no-frills’ twin room.

 Further options are available at Beal, at the other end of the causeway.

 Solo Travel in England

 England is one of the best places to travel alone in the world, especially if you are a first-time solo traveller.

 Most first-time visitors head to the capital – check out these great solo activities in London! – but the country is so much more than this.
 From dynamic cities to seaside towns and rolling hills, England offers a vast variety of places to visit.

 It is an English-speaking country, making it an easy destination for visitors from Australia, the US and many European countries.